-The technology center will take reasonable efforts to maintain computer network security, whether threatened by security breach, human error, hardware malfunction, or otherwise.
-The Director of Information Technology shall be responsible for securing and actively monitoring the technology center's computer network ("network") to identify, contain, mitigate, and report any security incident, which may include contracting with a third party for such services.
+Tulsa Tech will take reasonable efforts to maintain computer network security, whether threatened by security breach, human error, hardware malfunction, or otherwise.
+The Director of Information Technology shall be responsible for securing and actively monitoring the computer network ("network") to identify, contain, mitigate, and report any security incident, which may include contracting with a third party for such services.
 However, any staff member who suspects or becomes aware of a security incident shall immediately notify the Director of Information Technology.

-The Director of Information Technology shall also be responsible for designing, or having in place, adequate preventative measures, including perimeter and access controls, to regulate digital traffic between the technology center's computers and external entities.
+The Director of Information Technology shall also be responsible for designing, or having in place, adequate preventative measures, including perimeter and access controls, to regulate digital traffic between our computers and external entities.
 To the extent practicable, the electronic transmission of personally-identifiable information should be encrypted or redacted.
-Additionally, the Director of Information Technology shall ensure the technology center's network and all technology center computer equipment are protected from malicious software attacks such as viruses, ransomware, spyware, and malware by commercial grade cybersecurity software and appropriate and regularly-updated software, including timely installation of necessary software patches.

-The Director of Information Technology shall annually report to the board of education regarding the adequacy of the technology center's preventative measures, including any security incidents that have occurred, the technology center's responses to those incidents, and subsequent improvements to network security.
-The Director of Information Technology shall also conduct vulnerability assessments to monitor the efficacy of the technology center's preventative measures and make ongoing improvements or updates to security protocols, systems, hardware, and software as necessary.
+Additionally, the Director of Information Technology shall ensure the network and computer equipment are protected from malicious software attacks such as viruses, ransomware, spyware, and malware by commercial grade cybersecurity software and appropriate and regularly- updated software, including timely installation of necessary software patches.
+The Director of Information Technology shall annually report to the board of education regarding the adequacy of the technology center's preventative measures, including any security incidents that have occurred, the responses to those incidents, and subsequent improvements to network security.
+The Director of Information Technology shall also conduct vulnerability assessments to monitor the efficacy of the preventative measures and make ongoing improvements or updates to security protocols, systems, hardware, and software as necessary.

-The Director of Information Technology shall also develop a disaster recovery or business continuity plan to be implemented in the case of a disaster or serious security incident which compromises the technology center's network and/or the data stored thereon.
-This plan shall include procedures for routinely backing-up technology center data to a secured, off-site location or onto appropriate backup media at a secure, off-site location.
-The technology center may contract with a third party for such services.
-At least [frequency, i.e., annually, semi-annually], the Director of Information Technology shall conduct contingency testing to ensure the speedy restoration of technology center systems and information in the event of a security incident or a disaster.
+The Director of Information Technology shall also develop a disaster recovery or business continuity plan to be implemented in the case of a disaster or serious security incident which compromises the network and/or the data stored thereon.
+This plan shall include procedures for routinely backing-up data to a secured, off- site location or onto appropriate backup media at a secure, off-site location.
+The Director of Information Technology may contract with a third party for such services.
+At least [frequency, i.e., annually, semi-annually], the Director of Information Technology shall conduct contingency testing to ensure the speedy restoration of systems and information in the event of asecurity incident or a disaster.